Ever thought of diving without a tank? Snorkeling, skin diving and freediving are just that.

-Here’s the different ways it can be done and what can scuba divers learn from those disciplines?
+Here are the different ways these activities are enjoyed and what scuba divers learn from those disciplines?

 What are the differences between snorkeling, free diving, skin diving,

-Scuba diving is fairly easy to figure out what is: strap a tank on your back and breathe from it under water, and by default, you’re scuba diving.
-But remove the tank and things get a lot murkier, and often, terms like snorkeling, free diving, and skin diving is used interchangeably.
+Scuba diving is fairly easy to define: strap a tank of breathable air on your back to breathe underwater without any help from the surface you’re scuba diving.
+But remove the tank and things get a little difficult to pin down.
+Often terms like snorkeling, free diving, and skin diving are used interchangeably, describing the one when it is in fact the other.
+It’s not surprising.

 Snorkeling is arguably the most popular activity of the bunch.
-Thousands and thousands of snorkelers take to the water every year on holidays or in their home waters.
+Probably because of all the named activities, snorkeling is the most accessible and least daunting.
+Hundreds of thousands of snorkelers take to the water every year on holidays or in their home waters, floating along on the surface

-Snorkeling is defined as an activity where the participants use snorkel fins, a snorkel mask, snorkel, and possibly a buoyancy vest to help them remain afloat without strain.
-Now a days, many snorkelers also go for the full face snorkel option.
+Snorkeling is defined as an activity where the participants use full-foot snorkel fins, masks, snorkels, and possibly a buoyancy vest to help them remain afloat without strain.
+The defining point here is the tendency to stay at the surface, observing the aquatic environment below.
+The full face snorkel mask also provides a new riff on this old song, giving comfort and ease for some who have difficulty with a traditional snorkel.

-The snorkel is used in the surface, much as in snorkeling, and common diving equipment in terms of mask and fins are used.
+Skin divers use snorkels at the surface and common diving equipment in terms of mask and fins are used.

-The newest and fastest growing of the activities is free diving.
-Many people have started referring to both snorkeling and skin diving as “free diving”, which is incorrect.
+The newest and fastest-growing of these tankless activities is freediving.
+Many people tend to call both snorkeling and skin diving “freediving”, but it’s not correct.

-Masks are typically much lower volume than dive masks, more similar to swim goggles.
-Fins are much longer than dive fins, and monofins, where both feet are in the same fin, are sometimes used.
+Masks are typically smaller than standard scuba or snorkeling masks, more similar to swim goggles.
+Freedivers use fins that are much longer than dive fins and many divers use monofins, where both feet are in the same fin, are sometimes used.

-In very much layman’s terms, you could say that snorkeling is surface only, free diving strives to underwater only (or at least as much as possible), while skin diving mix the two.
+In very much layman’s terms, you could say that snorkeling is surface only, freediving strives to spend as much time underwater, while skin diving mixes the two.
 Participants in all three activities may not like this definition, but it can help others distinguish between them.

-As scuba divers, these activities can actually be very useful for you.
-It used to be that a skin diving dive was a part of all entry level scuba courses.
-Diving without a tank on your back can be very rewarding, as it allows a diver to feel a freedom of movement that you just don’t get with a lot of gear on.
+Scuba divers can learn a lot of skills trying out these activities.
+Especially skin diving forces you to equalize and work with buoyancy.
+It used to be that a skin diving dive was a part of all entry-level scuba courses.
+Diving without a tank on your back can be very rewarding, as it allows a diver to feel the freedom of movement that you just don’t get with a lot of gear on.

 Also, a number of marine animals are easier to see and get close to when we don’t exhale bubbles, including whale sharks and dolphins.
 When traveling, it allows us to take a look below the waterline without having to bring or rent a lot of gear.
 For rescue scenarios, we don’t always have the luxury of dive gear and may need to assist a diver using only our fins, mask and snorkel.